 In general, the State of Vermont is in the midst of a housing shortage, particularly moderate-priced housing.
+Quality hosing is an important component of economic development.
 Part of the answer involves building more housing, and doing it in a way that respects our state's character and environment.
-The Vermont Housing Awareness Campaign has been addressing this major issue.
-Check this website for information on State and county housing stock and shortages.
-See also the Housing Chapter of NVDA's Regional Plan for suggested strategies to support housing development across the income spectrum.
+See the Housing Chapter of NVDA's Regional Plan for suggested strategies to support housing development across the income spectrum.

 Beyond the creation of additional housing, NVDA supports Fair Housing practices in the region.
 The U.S. Fair Housing Act (42 U.S.C.
 3604) and the Vermont Fair Housing Law (9 V.S.A.
 Section 4503) were established to eliminate discrimination in housing.
 The U.S. Fair Housing Act and the Vermont Fair Housing Law together prohibit discrimination based upon race, color, religion, gender, family status, national origin, age, marital status, sexual orientation, reception of public assistance, or disability in the sale, rental, or advertising of housing.

 Role of Planning & Zoning with Housing